Drink Beyond Bordeaux. Discover Japanese wine!

 Pull up a chair, grab a glass—let’s talk wine.

 If you’ve ever thought, “There must be more than Bordeaux and Burgundy,” you’re my kind of person.
-Diane Wine Voyage is all about discovering alternatives to French wine—discovering wines from Austria, Japan, and England that surprise you in the best way.
+Diane Wine Voyage is all about discovering alternatives to French wine — with a particular focus on Japan.

 Here’s what you’ll find around here: